COVID-19 Precautions at Thomas Warburton

 - In the event that customer restrictions exist for the access of our system administrators to the locations, alternative scenarios are discussed and defined with the customers.

-- If full-service support for the systems in our customers’ production is no longer possible due to restrictions on the part of our customers or public institutions, we can immediately switch to basic support, so that the supply of C-parts is still guaranteed.
+- If full-service support for the systems in our customers’ production facilities is no longer possible due to restrictions on the part of our customers or public institutions, we can immediately switch to basic support, so that the supply of C-parts is still guaranteed.

 Security of supply with regard to our sources of supply: